 "I am not incompetent."

 request that all my benefits be continued while I appeal your proposal

-(3) Send this letter via certified mail
+(3) Send this letter via certified mail only.

 (4) Wait for a reply.

 you wait...separate your checking accounts.
 If your spouse uses the